-- 9. The individual decisions governing the systemic risk buffer rate shall be made by the MNB in the fourth quarter of 2016 on the basis of 2016 Q3 data.
-Consequently, the systemic risk buffer has to be maintained from 1 January 2017. - 10.
-The decisions by the MNB on the systemic risk buffer rate for the individual credit institutions and credit institution groups shall be reviewed annually based on the relevant data reported. - 11.
+- 9. The individual decisions governing the systemic risk buffer rate shall be made by the MNB in the second quarter of 2017 based on 2017 first quarter data.
+Consequently, the systemic risk buffer must be maintained from 1 July 2017. - 10.
+The decisions by the MNB on the systemic risk buffer rate for the individual credit institutions and credit institution groups shall be reviewed annually based on the relevant quarterly data reports and the other data available to the MNB within the scope of its tasks defined in the MNB Act. - 11.
 In accordance with Section 141/A(1)(a) of the MNB Act, The European Commission, the European Banking Authority, the European Systemic Risk Board and the competent or designated authorities of the EEA member states or third countries concerned have been notified in advance of determining the systemic risk buffer rate.